Ada and Minna Everleigh: Later life

 Stranded by a theater company in Omaha, Nebraska, the sisters changed their last name to Everleigh, adapted from their grandmother's habit of signing letters with "Everly Yours" and opened their first brothel in Omaha in 1895.
 When the Trans-Mississippi and International Exposition was held in Omaha in 1898, they opened a second brothel in the vicinity of the event in Kountze Park and quickly doubled their investment.
 They then decided to close their brothels and sought a more affluent city.

-In 1899, they settled in Chicago, and on 1 February 1900, opened a high-class brothel named the Everleigh Club, which did good business until closed down in 1911.
+In 1899, they settled in Chicago, and on February 1, 1900, opened a high-class brothel named the Everleigh Club, which did good business until closed down in 1911.

-In November 1905, a rival madam maliciously accused the sisters of the murder of Marshall Field, Jr., son of department store founder Marshall Field.
+In November 1905, a rival madam maliciously accused the sisters of the murder of Marshall Field Jr., son of department store founder Marshall Field.

 When the brothel was closed by the city authorities in 1911 Ada was 47 and Minna 45.
-They then retired with over $1 million to the West Side, Chicago, but were driven out by disapproving neighbors.
+They then retired with over $1 million to the West Side of Chicago, but were driven out by disapproving neighbors.
 After traveling around Europe, they changed their name to Lester and settled in New York City.

 Minna Everleigh died in 1948.
 After Minna's death, Ada Everleigh sold most of her personal belongings and moved to Virginia.
 Ada Everleigh died in 1960 at the age of 93.